rails/rails/guides/source/configuring.md

 Configures whether the `ActionDispatch::ETag` middleware should prefer the `ETag` header over the `Last-Modified` header when both are present in the response.

-If set to `true`, when both headers are present only the `ETag` is considered as specificed by RFC 7232 section 6.
+If set to `true`, when both headers are present only the `ETag` is considered as specified by RFC 7232 section 6.

 If set to `false`, when both headers are present, both headers are checked and both need to match for the response to be considered fresh.